E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/Pergauss/readme.rst

 Testing
 _______

-A test example (``test90.inp``) is provided for the SOD integration scheme and can be found in the directory ``~/quantics/elk_inputs``.
+A test example (``pergauss.inp``) is provided for the SOD integration scheme and can be found in the directory ``~/quantics/elk_inputs``.
 This test works for Quantics_ Revision 787.
 The Quantics_ README file will help you to install the Quantics_ code.